 The St. Edward Public School District has agreed to participate in the National School Lunch Program and accepts responsibility for providing free and reduced price meals to eligible children in the schools under its jurisdiction.
 For various reasons a student's lunch account may reach a low balance or a negative balance, which results in the student charging a lunch or breakfast.
-When a student's lunch account has a "Low Balance" (\$8.00 per family): Verbal notification will be made to the student and written notification will be mailed to the parent or guardian so that a payment or payment arrangements need to be made with the administration.
+When a student's lunch account has a "Low Balance" (\$20.00 per family): Verbal notification will be made to the student and written notification will be mailed to the parent or guardian so that a payment or payment arrangements need to be made with the administration.

 If a student's lunch account reaches a negative balance, the parent or guardian will be notified so that they can make a payment or arrangements within two school days of the notification.
-If the administration is not notified within two school days, the student may not be permitted to eat.
 A letter will be mailed or sent home weekly; until the lunch account balance maintains a positive amount.

-Any student with a negative balance on his/her lunch account will not be permitted to receive a second main portion, a salad bowl, or extra milk until his/her lunch account balance maintains a positive amount.
+Any student with a negative balance on his/her lunch account will not be permitted to receive a second main portion, any extra ala carte items, or extra milk until his/her lunch account balance maintains a positive amount.